 My partner did the brunt of the work.
 From mopping up bodily secretions and administering injections, to being an emotional anchor.
 I learned what love really is.
 He’d shrug it off saying, “rather you than me”.
 There was a lot of laughter, despite the tears.

 Is my “survival” the result of naturopathic or conventional treatment, or a combination of both?
-Surgery certainly saved my life though I remain undecided about the rest of the medical protocol.
+Surgery certainly saved my life though I remain undecided about the rest of the oncology protocol.
 I believe the naturopathic remedies mitigated many of the harmful side effects of chemotherapy, as well as improved my recovery from treatment.
 However, I strongly believe the reason I’m and alive and well today comes mostly down to luck.

 When I was first diagnosed with ovarian cancer, a friend was shocked when I described myself as lucky.
 The type of cancer, including the subtype, stage and grade, is a bit of a lottery.
 While ovarian cancer generally is known for its poor survival, I had luck on my side.
-The subtype was one that is slow to spread and though it was a high grade, it just scraped into the top end of the lowest stage.
+The subtype was one that is slow to spread and though high grade, it just scraped into 1C the top end of the lowest stage.